hamzasumbal/COEN-6311_Mini_Project/README.md

 - General Manager and Manager can create Task
 - General Manager can assign task to anyone from any department
-- Manager can assign task to workers to their respective department
+- Manager can assign task to workers to their department
 - A worker can not be assigned more than 3 task at one time
+- General Manager can see all the assigned tasks in the company
+- Manager can only see the assigned tasks of their department
-- Workers can look at the list of unassigned task of their respective department and assign themselves only
+- Workers can look at the list of unassigned task of their department and assign themselves only
 - Only General Manager and Manager can cancel a task
 - A Notification is sent to General Manager and Manager when
     - new task is created